-In the current market, simply responding to or resolving support issues doesn’t lead to positive customer service experiences worth winning their loyalty.
+In the current market, simply responding to or resolving support issues doesn’t lead to positive customer service experience worth winning their loyalty.
+Good customer service is now measured by the quality of support and your agents’ performance.

 Effective scorecards help businesses identify areas for improvement, make necessary changes, and eventually enhance customer experience.